 Application deadline: 31st July.
 Applications will be considered on an ongoing basis.
 Interviews to take place in early August.

 China Dialogue Trust is recruiting a network of 4 talented editors (1 each in the following Latin American countries and sub-regions; Brazil, Andean, Mexico & Central America, and Southern Cone) to contribute to Diálogo Chino, a project of China Dialogue Trust that focuses on China’s environmental impact in Latin America.
 The ideal candidates would be proactive, highly organised and self-motivated, with relevant professional experience paired with excellent writing and verbal communications skills, a high level of accuracy and attention to detail.
-Full professional proficiency in English is required and fluency in a third language (either Spanish or Portuguese) is desired.
+Candidates must speak native standard Brazilian Portuguese or Spanish depending on the country/ sub-regional editor position applied for.
+Full professional proficiency in English is required.
+Fluency in a third language (either Spanish or Portuguese) is preferred.

 The China Dialogue Trust is an independent non-governmental charity that promotes communication across barriers of language and culture on environment and climate change in order to inform, educate and build a global consensus for equitable and constructive solutions to urgent problems.
 We do this through the production, publication and dissemination of news and analysis across four websites, each with its own thematic and geographic focus and range of publishing languages.

 In the coming years these will increasingly form the foundation of a global dialogue that offers unique insights into South-South developments and an integrated understanding of China’s global presence to an expanded global readership, along with an enhanced appreciation of the diverse perspectives of China’s partners.